Usbac/wolff/docs/maintenance.md

 This method returns `true` if the IP has been removed or doesn't exists in the whitelist, `false` otherwise.

+This method throws a `\Wolff\Exception\FileNotReadableException` when the whitelist file exists and is unreadable.

 ### Get IP list

 `getAllowedIPs()`

-Returns all the IP address in the white list:
+Returns all the IP address in the white list.

 ```php
 Maintenance::getAllowedIPs();
 ```

-_This will return the IP list as a non-associative array._
+_This method returns the IP list as a non-associative array._

 ## Client Allowed